SoundWareInc/CFFoundation-iOS/README.md

 # CFFoundation

-Foundation for all of my iOS projects with some example UI code which you can strip.
+Foundation for all of my iOS projects with some example code.

 This project depends on my backend node-foundation project which can be found here: https://github.com/robss88/node-foundation